 Waterhouse was baptised on 17 March 1816 in the small West Yorkshire town of Heckmondwike; his parents were William and Hannah.
 His father is listed as a carpet weaver in the census when his son was born although more than two decades later he is recorded as a manufacturer of carpets, suggesting he was an effective businessman.[2]

-Only meagre information is available about his first wife, Maria, and their marriage.[5]
+Little is known about Waterhouse’s first wife, Maria, and their marriage.[5]
 Records show the couple had two children: William Barham, born 14 July 1845, who died aged eleven months; and Albert, born 16 January 1847.[2]
 By this time, Waterhouse was dividing his time between living in Rome painting for a few months then transferring back to London to exhibit and sell some of his work.[6]
 Maria died in Rome when she was aged 28 years and was buried there on 18 January 1847, two days after producing Albert; the baby also died.[2]

 Isabella died, aged 36, on 8 September 1857 of tuberculosis at the couple’s Kensington home;[11] their two younger sons, Charles and Edwin, also died from tuberculosis in adolescence.[12][a]Charles died 4 December 1871, aged 15; Edwin died earlier when he was an adolescent.[12]
 Waterhouse married for a third time on 18 April 1860; his bride was Frederica Mary Jane Perceval.
 A cousin of Lord Egmont and Arden, she was a grand-daughter of Spencer Perceval, the assassinated prime minister.
 They had two sons, Frederick and William, and two daughters, Mary and Alice; all the children were born in Kensington between 1861 and 1870.
 Frederica was not only well connected but also had sufficient income to allow the family a prosperous lifestyle.[b]The Perceval family had received monetary compensation from the Government following the assassination; Frederica had been one of the beneficiaries.[5]
 Waterhouse continued to paint the occasional portrait although he ceased submitting exhibits after 1861.[11]